 All Blogger comment processes require cookies.

 Whether inline, popup, or separate page, your comment form, using CAPTCHA based screening, will also require access to third party cookies.

 The unfortunate thing about the "third party cookie" issue is that there's no granularity here, in most browsers.
 If you enable "third party cookies" so a BlogSpot web page can access a Blogger cookie, then any other web page domain can access cookies created in other domains.
 You enable one "third party cookie" access, you enable all of them.

-This is yet another reason why you have to surf only to web sites that you should trust.
-If you don't trust a given web page to behave, and to only access what cookies it should, why are you there in the first place?
+This is yet another reason why you should only surf web sites that you should trust.
+If you don't trust a given web page to not abuse your computer, and to only access what cookies it should, why are you there in the first place?
 Always be aware of how reliable are the websites that you surf.